 Syphilis is a sexually transferred disease.
-Simply treated with the antibiotics and If you have syphilis and it is left untreated, this infection can be usedto lead many serious conditions, including death.
-There are morethan twenty sexually transferred diseases, but some of them more common.
+It is simply treated with the antibiotics.
+If you have syphilis and it is left untreated, this infection can lead to many serious complications, including death.
+There are more than twenty sexually transferred diseases, but some of them more common.

 By age 25, one in one sexually active person will develop an STD.
 Usually sexually transmitted diseases can cause infections in both men and women.